Leveraging Synthetic Data for Question Answering with Multilingual LLMs in the Agricultural Domain: Human Evaluation Setup

-This appendix details the evaluation framework used to assess the quality of LLM-generated answers in the agricultural domain.
+{This appendix details the evaluation framework used to assess the quality of LLM-generated answers in the agricultural domain.
 Evaluators are native speakers of Hindi or Punjabi and are also fluent in English.
-The evaluation is conducted following three criteria:
+The human evaluation was conducted by annotators without formal agricultural training; however, they participated in multiple piloting and training rounds to familiarize themselves with the evaluation criteria and task setup.
+Following this process, they were able to perform the evaluation reliably.
+The annotators were provided with detailed human evaluation framework guidelines and had access to the original source documents from which the question–answer pairs were derived, allowing them to verify model outputs accurately during the evaluation.
+The evaluation is conducted following three criteria:}

 \begin{itemize} \item \textbf{Agricultural Consensus:} Does the response correlate with commonly accepted agricultural knowledge? \item \textbf{Relevancy:} Does the response demonstrate evidence of correct recall of knowledge (e.g., correct facts)? \item \textbf{Factuality:} Is the generated response factually accurate, partially correct, or incorrect? \end{itemize}